Explore Gay Honolulu.

 The Diamond Head Health Centre offers free STI/HIV testing in a non-discriminatory environment; all nationalities are welcome, and bookings are essential.
 If, for whatever reason, you may need PEP, any hospital emergency department can take care of you.

-The Waikiki district of Honolulu is where most hotels, restaurants, and bars are.
+Gay Honolulu Areas: The Waikiki district of Honolulu is where most hotels, restaurants, and bars are.
 At two miles long and half a mile wide, you could walk around the entire neighborhood in under 2 hours.
 The major attractions are just outside this area, and jumping in a taxi and sightseeing is easy.

 The main drag of Waikiki, Kuhio Avenue, is just over 1 mile long, and most of the nightlife happens around the International Marketplace on this road.
 Bar-hopping is a popular pastime, and you could visit all of them in one (long) night.

-Downtown Honolulu is the business district, but it’s also home to Scarlet Honolulu, voted the best LGBTQIA+ bar in Hawaii.
+Downtown gay Honolulu is the business district, but it’s also home to Scarlet Honolulu, voted the best LGBTQIA+ bar in Hawaii.
 Think tacky tiki with a gay frat boy vibe.

-As we mentioned, the unofficial gay beach is the Queens Surf Beach.
+As we mentioned, the unofficial gay beach in gay Honolulu is the Queens Surf Beach.
 It’s at the east end of Waikiki Beach, at the base of the Diamond Head crater and next door to the Waikiki Aquarium.
 Named after the Hawaiian Queen Liliuokalani, it’s a more secluded section of the main beach and is frequented by speedo-wearing like-minded sun worshippers.

 If you feel like a cocktail pre or post-sunbathing, Hula’s Bar & Lei Stand is a Waikiki institution that’s been serving the gay community for over 45 years.
 It’s conveniently located across the road from the north-east corner of the zoo.
 Late afternoon is the best time to visit; the view over Diamond Head is spectacular.